Muhammad al-Qiq: Previous Arrests and Detentions

 In 2003, Al-Qiq was imprisoned for a month; in 2004, he was imprisoned for 13 months for "Hamas-related activities"; and in 2008, he was "sentenced to 16 months on charges linked to his activities on the student council at the West Bank's Birzeit University."

 Hunger strike

-Almost a month later, on 17 December, an administrative detention order was issued against him.
+On 17 December, 2015, an administrative detention order was issued against him.
 Shortly after his arrest, al-Qiq launched a hunger strike in protest.

 Prison guards at HaEmek Medical Center hospital in Afula tied him to his bed, forcibly examined and treated him, and put an intravenous line in his arm to administer salts and minerals against his will.

 Collapse

 On 15 January 2016, al-Qiq collapsed and was transferred to an intensive care unit and forcibly treated again.

 "Free or dead"

 In an interview with Al Jazeera English on 1 February 2016, al-Qiq's wife, Fayha Shalash, said that her husband had signed a document refusing any medical treatment, even if he loses consciousness.

 "His decision is very clear: either free or dead, not in between," Shalash said.

 Starting 10 January 2016, the hospital forcibly fed al-Qiq for four consecutive days.
 He was strapped to his bed, unable to get up for any reason, and fed intravenously.